Calculating Life Expectancy with time variant probabilities

 Let's start with the Rational Will or Decision Tree Software, and choose "Markov Chance Node" from this start screen.
 Please note that I am showing how Markov modeling works in its most basic form.

 Please note that we are choosing a Markov node as the root node of the Decision Tree because, in this example, we will focus on the Markov Chain only, and not any other decision analysis.
 But, once the model is created, you can add other decision nodes later for performing more analysis.
-Anyway, you will see your diagram starts like this.
+Anyway, you will see a wizard shows up like this:

 Step 1: Creating the Markov States

+Then, click the "Look up table" button.
 Then click the button for "Lookup table".
 You will see a view like this.
+In this view, notice that there is

 Then, open your Excel file and select the columns where the first column contains the Cycle number and the second column contains the probability.
-After selection, Copy the data in your clipboard.
+After selection, Copy the data to your clipboard.

 Now, get back to the Decision Tree software and click this button to import the table from your clipboard.
 Please make sure that your data format is correct as shown in the above screenshot.